Glossary

 S

-This is a phase of stakeholder engagement in the sense of the Bilan Carbone®:
+This is a phase of Stakeholder engagement in the sense of Bilan Carbone®:

-The main challenge of awareness and outreach of the issues is to understand in order to act : strengthen the understanding of essential information around energy-climate issues, and bring people together around the approach to ensure better integration of the transition plan.
+The main challenge of awareness-raising and popularisation of the issues is to understand in order to act : strengthen the understanding of essential information around energy and climate issues, and unite around the approach to ensure better integration of the transition plan.

-Objective : Create the necessary groundwork for good understanding of the issues, acceptance of change and future actions to be undertaken, and enable the organization to identify the risks and opportunities associated with the ecological transition.
+Objective : Create the necessary groundwork for a proper understanding of the issues, acceptance of change and future actions to be undertaken, and enable the organisation to identify the risks and opportunities associated with the ecological transition.

 Indicator : Level of knowledge and understanding of the issues.

-🔎 The notion of significance originates from theISO 14064-1 and is taken up within the BEGES-R.
+🔎 The notion of significance stems from theISO 14064-1 and is taken up within the BEGES-R.

-It is accepted that some sources of indirect GHG emissions within the operational boundary of an organization do not contribute significantly to the total indirect emissions.
+It is accepted that some sources of indirect GHG emissions, within the operational boundary of an organisation, do not contribute significantly to the total indirect emissions.
 The notion of significance can be useful for setting priorities during accounting, when choosing actions or when monitoring results.
-For an emission to be considered significant emission, it must meet at least one of the significance criteria :
+For an emission to be said significant emission, it must meet at least one of the significance criteria :

-• Materiality criterion : Indirect emission categories estimated to be substantial from a quantitative point of view should be retained.
-A minimal materiality threshold to consider is expressed as a percentage.
-It establishes the minimum proportion of the operational boundary's indirect emissions to be included in the reporting boundary.
-The materiality threshold must not be less than 80%.
-Note that the ISO 14064-1 standard designates by importance criterion the same notion.
+• Materiality criterion : Indirect emission categories estimated as substantial from a quantitative viewpoint should be retained.
+A minimum materiality threshold to consider is expressed as a percentage.
+It establishes the minimum proportion of indirect emissions of the operational boundary to include in the reporting boundary.
+The materiality threshold must not be below 80%.
+Note that ISO 14064-1 designates the same notion by importance criterion the same notion.

-• Level of influence and action levers : the extent to which the organization can monitor and reduce emissions and removals (for example, energy efficiency, eco-design, customer engagement, terms of reference).
+• Level of influence and levers for action : the extent to which the entity can monitor and reduce emissions and removals (for example, energy efficiency, eco-design, customer engagement, terms of reference).

-• Strategic importance and vulnerability according to a risk or opportunity approach: concerns indirect emissions or removals that contribute to the organization's exposure to risks (for example, climate-related risks such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational risks) or to its business opportunities (new market or new business model, for example).
+• Strategic importance and vulnerability according to a risk or opportunity approach: concerns indirect emissions or removals that contribute to the entity's exposure to risks (for example, risks associated with climate change such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational damage risks) or to its commercial opportunities (new market or new business model, for example).

-• Sector-specific guidance : GHG emissions considered significant for the relevant sector of activity, according to sector-specific guidance.
+• Sector-specific guidance : GHG emissions deemed significant for the sector concerned, according to sector-specific guidance.

-• Outsourcing : indirect emissions and removals resulting from outsourced activities which are generally core activities.
+• Outsourcing : indirect emissions and removals resulting from outsourced activities that are generally core activities.

-• Staff engagement : indirect emissions likely to motivate employees to reduce their emissions or that foster team spirit around climate change.
+• Staff engagement : indirect emissions likely to motivate employees to reduce their emissions or that build team spirit around climate change.

-The organization's low-carbon transition strategy details the means envisaged to achieve the organization's objectives, while preserving, and ideally improving, its sustainability.
-The strategy covers material investments, intangible investments (such as R&D or skills), management and policy with all its stakeholders (employees, but also suppliers, customers).
-Within the Bilan Carbone® framework, the transition plan will lead the organization to evolve its operating model.
-As it progresses along the maturity pathway, the organization will be led to reflect on the relevance of its activities, products and services in a low-carbon world.
+The organisation's low-carbon transition strategy details the means envisaged to achieve the organisation's objectives while preserving, and ideally improving, its sustainability.
+The strategy covers capital investments, intangible investments (such as R&D or skills), management and policy with all its stakeholders (employees, but also suppliers, customers).
+Within the Bilan Carbone® framework, the transition plan will lead the organisation to evolve its operating model.
+As it progresses along the maturity pathway, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.

-Reduction or removal of GHGs from the atmosphere, under the control of the organization, through GHG sinks (adapted from the standard NF-ISO 14064-1:2018).
+Reduction or removal of GHGs from the atmosphere, under the control of the organisation, by GHG sinks (adapted from the standard NF-ISO 14064-1:2018).

 T

-At high altitude, the water vapor emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapor trails".
-These trails can impact the climate by modifying the reflection of solar radiation (albedo) and by contributing to the formation of artificial clouds.
+At high altitude, the water vapour emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapour trails".
+These trails can impact the climate by altering the reflection of solar radiation (albedo) and by contributing to the formation of artificial clouds.

-In addition to the CO2 emitted by fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapor (H2O), nitrogen oxides (NOx), particles (aerosols) of sulfate and soot, or contrails.
-For the latter, although their contribution to the total climatic impact of aviation at the global scale (assessed on the basis of radiative forcing) is estimated at a minimum of 50%, significant uncertainties remain about their formation conditions per flight (dependent on altitude and various meteorological factors).
+In addition to CO2 emitted from fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapour (H2O), nitrogen oxides (NOx), particles (aerosols) of sulphate and soot, or contrails.
+For the latter, although their contribution to the total climate impact of aviation at the global scale (assessed on the basis of radiative forcing) is estimated at a minimum of 50%, there remain significant uncertainties about their formation conditions per flight (dependent on altitude and various meteorological factors).

 (Source Base Empreinte).

-Accounting method that takes into account three main dimensions: economic, environmental and social.
-It aims to evaluate and report an organization's performance not only in financial terms, but also in terms of environmental impact and social contributions.
-This holistic approach enables a better understanding of the overall effects of an organization's activities on society and the planet.
+An accounting method that takes into account three main dimensions: economic, environmental and social.
+It aims to assess and report an organisation's performance not only in financial terms but also in terms of environmental impact and social contributions.
+This holistic approach allows a better understanding of the overall effects of an organisation's activities on society and the planet.

-Carbon accounting therefore provides indicators to be included in this triple bottom line accounting.
+Carbon accounting therefore provides indicators to be included in this triple bottom line.

 V

-Assessment of effects not yet occurred, concerning the assessed report.
+Assessment of effects that have not yet occurred, concerning the evaluated assessment.
 For example: validation of the transition plan.
-Included in theevaluation.
+Included in the process ofevaluation.

-Assessment of effects that have already occurred, within the assessed report.
-For example: verification of employee data used to calculate the GHG profile, verification of obtained results, verification of uncertainties, among others.
-Included in theevaluation.
+Assessment of effects that have already occurred, within the evaluated assessment.
+For example: verification of the data used when calculating the GHG profile, verification of the results obtained, verification of uncertainties, among others.
+Included in the process ofevaluation.

-It represents how the organization projects its place in a low-carbon world (long term, up to 2050).
-It does not require a detailed description within the Bilan Carbone® framework, but it allows projecting the organization's future strategy regarding climate.
+It represents the way in which the organisation projects its place in a low-carbon world (long term, up to 2050).
+It does not require a detailed description within the Bilan Carbone® framework, but it allows projection of the organisation's future climate strategy.

 According to the IPCC report, climate risk is a combination of three factors: a "climate hazard" factor (the potential impact), an "exposure" factor (the probability of occurrence), and a "vulnerability" factor to that hazard (the severity).

 Climate vulnerability is a key concept in risk assessment.
-It expresses the propensity of a subject of study to be impacted by a climatic hazard.
-It is the most difficult variable to estimate because it is strongly dependent on the company studied: its level of sensitivity to hazards and its capacity to adapt.
+It expresses the propensity of a study subject to be impacted by a climate hazard.
+It is the most difficult variable to estimate as it strongly depends on the company studied: its level of sensitivity to hazards and its adaptive capacity.

 Last updated